andrewconnell/TrainingContent/OfficeAddin/05 Using modern JavaScript/Demos/03 Office Add-in using VueJS/README.md

     >**Optional**: this is a good time to test the "refresh symbol" function of your add-in

-1. Finally, update the **syncTable** function, which is called when the add-in is launched (in the constructor of app.tsx) to pull in any stock symbols that might already exist in the worksheet.
+1. Finally, update the **syncTable** function in **src/components/root.vue**, which is called when the add-in is launched (in the constructor of app.tsx) to pull in any stock symbols that might already exist in the worksheet.
 It calls **getColumnData** to get this data.

     ````typescript
     syncTable() {